Dev GuideAPI Reference

 The following event actions treat -30 and 30 as a subtotal identically.
 They both create new events that subtract from the original order total.

-• return – a customer returned some or all of the items in an order and was refunded.
+• return – A customer returned some or all of the items in an order and was refunded.

-• refund – a customer was issued a refund for a given order.
-Semantically, refunds are treated the same as returns in ODP (for example, negative impact on revenue); you can use either.
-Use both if you want to distinguish between inventory being returned to you (a return) and just money being issued to the original purchaser (a refund).
-If the inventory is returned and money is issued back to the purchaser, you should use the 'return' order action.
+• refund – A customer was issued a refund for a given order.
+Refunds are treated the same as returns in ODP as both have a negative impact on revenue.
+Using both lets you distinguish between inventory being returned (return) as opposed to money being issued to the original purchaser without any inventory being returned (refund).

-• cancel – customer canceled their order.
+• cancel – A customer cancelled their order.
 The order purchase and cancel events remain in ODP (for example, on the customer profile page and for segmentation), and revenue is negatively impacted, but the order no longer figures into determining the customer's lifecycle.
 This is in contrast to returns and refunds, where the order still counts in determining the order count, and thus lifecycle, for a customer.

-Order returns, refunds and cancels can be partial.
+Order returns, refunds, and cancels can be partial.
 ODP determines if they are partial by tracking whether the running tally of the order's subtotal field across events is greater than zero (partial) or not.

 🚧

 ODP lets the subtotal and total fields for an order go negative (for example, to support purchase and refund events received out of order or to support cases where the refund amount legitimately exceeds the purchase amount).
-Be cautious not to issue duplicate refund, return and cancel events.

 Custom order actions